bitdefender/hypervinject-poc/README.md

 The `vminjectdll.dll` DLL creates a log inside `D:\hypervinject\hypervinject.log`.
 This location can be changed by modifying `LOG_FILE` defined in `log.c`.

-## Kernel shellcode
+## Kernel loader

 The assembly source code for the kernel-mode loader can be found in `loader\loader.asm`.

-## User shellcode
+## User loader

-Any user-mode shellcode can be used, but none is provided by default.
-Add your favorite user-mode shellcode in `shellcode.h`.
+Any user-mode code can be used, but none is provided by default.
+Add your favorite user-mode loader in `shellcode.h`.

+# Use-Cases

+Just like traditional process injection techniques, which are commonly used by EDRs and other security solutions for legitimate purposes, HyperVinject also has many valid, benign use cases.
+For example, it can be used to deploy monitoring tools inside a running VM, automate tasks, perform controlled testing, or assist with security research.

+However, such activities should only be performed in a properly controlled testing environment and with explicit authorization, as improper use may cause instability, crashes, or data corruption within the target guest virtual machine.

 # Mitigations

-While HyperVinject requires administrative privileges within the root partition (i.e., full control of the host), the following mitigations can effectively prevent or detect its use:
+HyperVinject requires administrative privileges in the root partition (i.e., full control of the host).
+However, the following mitigations can help prevent or detect the malicious use of such injection techniques:

 - **Enable Shielded VMs** (VM Settings → Security → Enable Shielding).
 When running a Shielded VM, the associated `vmwp.exe` process runs as a **Protected Process Light (PPL)**.
 This protection prevents unauthorized user-mode access, including memory injections, even from other administrative processes on the host.
 - **Use memory encryption technologies**.
 Technologies such as **Intel TDX** or **AMD SEV-SNP** encrypt guest memory, making it inaccessible to the hypervisor or host, effectively preventing this type of injection.